akzaman47/QuakeFinder/README.md

 Earthquake Finder

+- Description
+This website depicts a Leaflet map visualization showcasing earthquake data from the past week.
+The data is presented in GeoJSON format and originates from the United States Geological Survey.

-here is my live website: https://akzaman47.github.io/earthquakefinder/
+Here is my live website: https://akzaman47.github.io/earthquakefinder/

 The United States Geological Survey, or USGS for short, is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment, and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.